 Video: 8 Home Remedies for Stomach Pain in Toddlers

 Natural Remedies for Stomach Ache in Toddlers

-One of the safest and the most effective remedies for stomach ache is warm compress.
-The best thing about warm compress is that it does not have any side effects and it provides quick relief.
+One of the safest and most effective remedies for stomach aches is a warm compress.
+The best thing about warm compress is that it does not have any side effects, and it provides quick relief.
 If you are using a heating pad, select the lowest level of heat and keep it on your child’s abdomen.
 But don’t place it directly.
-If you don’t have a heating pad, use a bottle filled with warm water; wrap it in a cloth and your warm compress is ready.
+If you don’t have a heating pad, use a bottle filled with warm water; wrap it in a cloth, and your warm compress is ready.
 Make sure that the heating pad or the water bottle you use is warm and NOT hot.
 You don’t want to hurt your child.
-Warm compress is very effective.
+A warm compress is very effective.
 The heat will relax his muscles and provide relief from stomach pain.

 Asafoetida or hing is also an effective remedy for stomach pain in toddlers.
 It eases stomach pain by aiding the release of gases from the body.
 Mix some hing powder in water to make a paste and apply it around the child’s belly button.
 Ensure that he is lying in a horizontal position while you do so to make sure that the paste does not enter the navel.
 Mixing hing powder with olive oil and massaging the baby’s abdominal area with it for some time can also provide him with quick relief.

 4. Make Him Eat Yoghurt and Other Probiotic Foods.